sharife/goldenthread-v2/site/content/productions/vintage-screenings.md

       - pre: Available for viewing June 7-13
         itemend: 2021-04-16T16:46:43.693Z
         text: >-
-          In 1997, a year after the Oslo Accords, Torange Yeghiazarian adapted Aristophane's classic Greek comedy where Israeli and Palestinian women, supported by a global movement, launch a sex strike to force men to sign a peace treaty.
+          In 1997, a year after the Oslo Accords, this adaptation of the classic Greek comedy unites Israeli and Palestinian women, supported by a global movement, to launch a sex strike to force men to sign a peace treaty.
 Staged at NEXT Stage in San Francisco, Operation No Penetration is Golden Thread's inaugural production.

           Featuring (in order of appearance) Pamela Beitz, Bella Warda, Reema Bahnasy, Jennifer Darya Maghsoudi, Janet Acio, Maria Zamroud, Dylin Redling, Siamak Mirnezami, Clarence A Mitchell, Ali Dadgar, Greg Denzler, Von Scott Bair, Peter Mc Carron, Koorosh Angali.